Youth initiatives Organizer

 A lover of sunflowers, big earrings, speculative fiction, and oxford commas, Ariel enjoys spending time learning about astrology and being an auntie to three little humans.

-Ren Trueblood is a non-binary Asian-American from the backwoods of Boiling Springs, South Carolina.
+Ren Trueblood is a non-binary Asian-American from Boiling Springs, South Carolina.
 They received their B.A. in Writing from Winthrop University shortly before joining the CYAP organizing team in 2016.

 Through organizing with CYAP, Ren is experienced in grant writing, creative writing, grassroots fundraising, facilitation, cooking for the masses, and stepping into whatever unconventional roles they are called on to fill in our collective fight for liberation.